Amazon HQ2 cities: Here are some of the biggest snubs

 That's how Charlotte pitched itself in a video proposal for Amazon's second headquarters, in which the city played up its appeal to millennials.

-But Charlotte, home of Bank of Americ, (BAC) won't be home to HQ2.
+But Charlotte, home of Bank of America, (BAC) won't be home to HQ2.

 In a tweet Thursday, Charlotte Mayor Vi Lyles said she was "proud" of the city's effort and asked everyone to support nearby Raleigh, North Carolina -- which is still under consideration.